PackagePages/LaravelPackage.com/docs/06-artisan-commands.md

 }
 ```

-## Registering the Command in the Service Provider
+## Registering a Command in the Service Provider

 We need to present this package functionality to the end user, thus registering it in the package's service provider.